A student has approached me with a problem about our course, how do I proceed?

 If you find that you're raising concerns at SSLCs or with staff members and nothing seems to be being done abut it, or you haven't had and further communication about what is being done to address student concerns, you can follow up with members of staff if they have said they will contact you about it.
 If you are still struggling to get an answer, than you can chat to us in the Union for advice.

-What do I do if I have a question that hasn’t
+What do I do if I have a question that hasn’t been answered here?

 Check the other resources available to you in the Rep Toolkit found on the Course Rep section of the Union website.
 Your question might be already be answered there!
 If it isn't or if you just need further support, get in touch with us.
 You can either email email@example.com with general queries, or email Course Rep Co-Ordinator at Hannah.firstname.lastname@example.org.
 You can also always pop into the Union to talk to Hannah in person too!